devfriends/devfriends.github.io/README.md

 temp website for devfriends.com

-the future website repo can be found on [website](https://github.com/devfriends/website)
+the future website repo can be found [here](https://github.com/devfriends/website).